noahgolmant/skeletor/README.md

 `CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py config.yaml --self_host=4 resnet_cifar`

+If I have more than 4 configurations, ray will handle job scheduling from the queue.

 Logs (`track` records) will be stored in `<args.logroot>/<args.experimentname>`.
 See the `track` docs for how to access these records as DataFrames.